 McCORMACK, Albert.
 1731.
 Private

 McCORMACK, Percy James.
 1278.
 Serjeant.
 (Possibly photograph Figure 23).
 Awarded Military Medal 20/08/1919 as a Corporal.
 Discharged 17/06/1919.
-Entitled to British War Medal and Victory Medal.
+Entitled to British War and Victory Medals.
 Also known as Percy James McCallum.
 Commemorated on the Auckland Online Cenotaph.

 McCORMICK, Andrew.
 1107.
 Acting Serjeant.
 1st Troop, 'B' Squadron in 1918.
 Entered France 28/07/1915.
 Commissioned as a Second Lieutenant, KEH 13/12/1917.
 Applied for 1914/15 Star trio from Argentina.